-13. Using a new lock nut, secure the shock absorber to the upper A-arm and tighten to 35 ft-lb.
+13. Using a new "patch-lock" cap screw and the existing washer, secure the shock absorber to the upper A-arm and tighten to 25 ft-lb.

 14. Using new "patch-lock" cap screws, secure the brake caliper to the brake disc.
 Tighten to 35 ft-lb.